 Select a Delivery Platform for Your Online Courses

-Just how there are different styles of courses, there are also different ways to deliver them.
-From a simple email mini-course to a 30 video set on a marketplace online course platforms like Skillshare or Udemy.
+Just as there are different styles of courses, there are also different ways to deliver them.
+From a simple email mini-course to a 30-video set on a marketplace online course platform like Skillshare or Udemy.
 Let’s take a look at all the options available to sell and deliver your online course.

 Email course material is sent out once a day, or once a week.
 Once a day is usually better because it’s faster, sending course material once a week will make students lose interest.